Flag of Sudan: Historical flags

-Flag Of El-Mahadia
+Flags of the Mahdists

-In 1881, at the beginning of the El-Mahadia War, El-Mahadi Muhammad Ahmad appointed Abdallahi (altaeayushi) ibn Muhammad as one of his four caliphs (Khalifa) and handed him a black flag.
+In 1881, at the beginning of the Mahdist War, self-proclaimed Mahdi, Muhammad Ahmad appointed Abdallahi ibn Muhammad as one of his four caliphs and handed him a black flag.
 Abdallahi used his black flag to recruit Baggara Arabs and other tribes from the west.
-The other caliphs used differently coloured flags.
+The other caliphs used different coloured flags.
 The black horizontal stripe in the current Sudanese flag is a reference to this Mahdist-era black flag.

 Anglo-Egyptian Sudan

 Between 1899 and 1956, Anglo-Egyptian Sudan was administered jointly as a condominium by Egypt and the United Kingdom.
 The condominium did not have its own flag; instead the flag of Egypt and the flag of the United Kingdom were always flown together, with the British flag taking precedence.

 A flag did exist as a rank flag for the British Governor General of the Sudan.
 In common with the rank flags of governors and commissioners of other British overseas territories, it consisted of a Union Flag defaced with a white disk bearing the territory's badge or coat of arms, surrounded by a wreath of laurel.
 As no badge or coat of arms existed for Anglo-Egyptian Sudan, the disk instead contained the words "GOVERNOR GENERAL OF THE SUDAN".

 At the Afro–Asian Conference held between 18 and 24 April 1955, Sudan was represented by a white flag bearing the name "SUDAN" in red capital letters.